Are Bonds Safer Than Stocks?

 Why Stocks May Be Safer

-There are several reasons I would consider the stock in our vignette safer than the bond.
+There are several reasons to consider the stock in our example safer than the bond.

 Why the Myth Persists

 Why, then, does the myth that investing in bonds is safer than investing in stocks continues to persist when it clearly isn't true in all cases?
 Because most new and inexperienced investors mistake volatility with risk.
 (Volatility is the word that describes asset prices moving frequently, quickly, and sometimes violently higher or lower.
 A stock may increase or decrease by 50% or more in a year.)
 They are not always the same thing.
 It may not make sense to you, but there are a considerable amount of investors in the world who would be happy thinking they were earning 8.5% interest on their money each year, even if they only end up with 5.53% after taxes in a world of 11% inflation, then they would be keeping pace with inflation, actually gaining net worth and purchasing power over the long-term, but having to suffer through large drops and increases as the stock price fluctuates.
 They are deluded due to what economist Irving Fisher called "The Money Illusion."